joelbarton-io/JS225/studyGuide/context_loss.md

 ### 1. **Hard Binding**

-- this approach defers execution and retains desired context when passing the function object around throughout a program
+- this approach defers execution and retains desired context when passing the `function` object around throughout a program

-### 2. **Methods which define Internal Functions**
+- Utilize `bind` with function expressions (note: not with function declaration syntax).

-- since the execution context in a method invocation doesn't propagate to enclosed functions, issues will arise:
+- Note: You can use `bind` directly with an anonymous function argument in a method.

-- **Issue**: If an internal function relies on `this` and is invoked without a specific context or not defined using the arrow syntax, defaults to the global context (`window` in Browsers or `globalThis` in Node.js).
+### 2. **use an arrow function**

-  - **Solutions**:
+- Employ **arrow functions** which base the value of `this` on their surrounding environment's `this` during their definition based; they don't get their "own" `this` binding but rather "inherit" it from their definition's surrounding code

-    1. **Lexical Scoping**: Retain the context using a local variable: `let self = this;`
+### 3. **Lexical Scoping**

-    2. Use `call` or `apply` to explicitly provide the context argument.
+- Retain the context using a local variable: `let self = this;`

-    3. Utilize `bind` with function expressions (not with declarations).
-Note: You can use `bind` directly with an anonymous function argument in a method.
+### 4. **Indirect Invocation**

-    4. Employ **arrow functions** which base the value of `this` on their surrounding environment's `this` during their definition; they don't get their own `this` binding
+- Use `call` or `apply` to explicitly provide the context argument.

-### 3. **Insights on Arrow Functions**
+# **Insights on Arrow Functions**

 - Arrow functions determine `this` based on their surrounding environment during their definition.
   > "The `this` binding for arrow functions is determined by the surrounding environment's execution context at the time of the arrow function's definition."
-- They can't be re-binded to a new `this`.
+- They can't be re-binded to a new context object
 - they also cannot be invoked as constructors

 ## Personal Reflections and Observations

 - There seems to be a tendency to describe context loss as a scenario where a context object is lost by a function/method, rather than the function/method being dissociated from its context.
-It's uncertain whether this perspective is a potential comprehension issue or merely a different viewpoint.
+It's uncertain whether this perspective is a potential comprehension issue or merely a different way of thinking about execution context

 ## Launch School Phrasing

-- LS refers to `this` as a: “context variable”
+- LS refers to `this` as a: "context variable"
 - "Functions as arguments lose the surrounding context."
 - References include "context argument" and "containing object", method "receiver"